Prajwalamin/pca-model-comparison/README.md

 # PCA Model Comparison

-This repository compares the performance of Random Forest Classifier and SGD Classifier before and after applying PCA on the MNIST dataset.
+Comparing the performance of Random Forest Classifier and SGD Classifier before and after applying dimensionality reduction algorithm (PCA) on the MNIST dataset.

 ## Notebook